joaodk3/USTAY-Awards-Dashboard/README.md

 # USTAY Sales Dashboard

 Welcome to the USTAY Sales Dashboard!
 This React Vite CSS application is designed to provide a comprehensive overview of the sales data for USTAY company.
 The dashboard calculates and displays total sales through intuitive cards, graphs, and statistical information in sales orders.
-Additionally, an admin can log in through an authentication process and edit the website database, which is stored locally in a JSON file, allowing for dynamic updates to the displayed information.
+Additionally, an admin can log in through an authentication process and edit the website database, which is stored locally in a JSON file and is manipulated with Nodejs, allowing for dynamic updates to the displayed information.

 ## Usage